 Environmental cleanup costs are generally capital expenditures.
 However, you can elect to deduct these costs as a current business expense if certain requirements (discussed later) are met.
-This special tax treatment is generally available for environmental cleanup costs you pay or incur before January 1, 2008.
+This special tax treatment is generally available for environmental cleanup costs you pay or incur before January 1, 2010 (2011 for certain Midwestern disaster areas).